MeikelLP/kotlin-for-beginners/docs/pages/language-features/02_Functions.md

 In this example in fact Java is shorter.
 When you have longer methods with more complex method headers this can fastly shift to Kotlins extendablity (see [Expression Bodies](#expression-bodies), [Optional Parameters](03_Optional_Parameters.md) and [Named Parameters](04_Named_Parameters.md)).

+Kotlin uses **aggresive type inference**.
+This means that Kotlin knows what your function is returning without needing to declare it explicitly (in most cases).

 ## Expression Bodies

 _Reusing the example from [Functions](#functions)_